dnguyen800/dnguyen800.github.io/_posts/2019-04-14-garage-door.md

 The MyQ app guides you through the physical and software installation of the hub.
 Place the MyQ hub near the garage opener, press the **``Learn``** button on the garage opener, and then follow instructions on MyQ app.

-The official app recently added the ability to add members to a home and give access.
-Now you don't have to share one account to open the garage.
+The MyQ app was recently updated to add guest access to a home.
+Now you don't have to share one user account to open the garage.
+Users with guest access cannot use their accounts in the SmartThings and Home Assistant integrations though--the main MyQ account needs to be used.

-Unofficial MyQ integrations with SmartThings and Home Assistant exist but could stop working if MyQ changes how it handles communications.
+Unofficial MyQ integrations with [SmartThings](https://community.smartthings.com/t/release-myq-lite-door-and-lamp-control-for-liftmaster-chamberlain/49150) and [Home Assistant](https://www.home-assistant.io/components/myq/) exist but could stop working if MyQ changes how it handles communications.
 For SmartThings, an additional [tilt sensor](tilt-sensor) is needed to work properly with the custom device handler.
 For Home Assistant, you only need to enter your credentials for access (which is slightly concerning).
 It works with voice assistants that are paired with SmartThings and Home Assistant.

 <div class="row">